Stairs. Entry group. Materials. Doors. Locks. Design

 • shovel.

-The powdery and caustic nature of dolomite makes it a potential irritant to the skin and lungs.
-When laying the material, wear a mask, gloves, gown and trousers.
+The powdery and caustic nature of dolomite flour makes it a potential skin and lung irritant.
+When laying material, wear a mask, gloves, gown and trousers.

-Flour is scattered over the area, usually intended for planting vegetables, after which the earth is intensively loosened with a rake and a shovel.
-Observing the norm, it is possible to carry out the application once every 1-2 months.
+Flour is scattered over the area, usually intended for planting vegetables, after which the soil is intensively loosened with a rake and shovel.
+If you follow the norm, you can apply it once every 1-2 months.

-Gardeners often ask themselves the question - dolomite flour or lime, which is better?
+Gardeners often wonder: dolomite flour or lime, which is better?
 Moreover, lime is cheaper and is an alternative to dolomite, having the same properties to reduce acidity.

-Yes, the effect of lime on acidity is stronger than that of dolomite, but lime after application to initial stage prevents the absorption of nutrients by plants, especially phosphorus and nitrogen.
-Therefore, after the introduction of lime, the soil should stand for some time under the "pairs", that is, remain unsown.
+Yes, the effect of lime on acidity is stronger than that of dolomite, but lime after adding initial stage interferes with the absorption of nutrients by plants, especially phosphorus and nitrogen.
+Therefore, after adding lime, the soil should remain fallow for some time, that is, remain unsown.
 Dolomite can be replaced with limestone flour, but it should only be used in the off-season.